rebeccabernie/ResearchMethods-5G/README.md

 ### Beamforming
 Instead of broadcasting in every direction, beamforming allows stations to send a concentrated stream of data in one direction, to specific device - prevents as much interference and is more efficient (not going out in all directions, one direction = less energy etc) meaning more data can be handled at once.
 MIMO stations would keep track of timing and direction of received signals, use algorithms to detect exactly where the signal came from and plot best route back to device, maybe even bounce off walls or split data packets - again for less interference.

+### Full Duplex
+Current stations use one-way-at-a-time setup for signals, antennae can only do one job at a time - think of frequency as train track and signal as a train.
+One train going one way = fine, even two trains going one way = fine.
+Two trains going opposite ways = obviously not good.
+Current way is have signals take turns, or put them on different frequencies.
+Full duplex would use high speed switches, acting like a split in the same "track" that merges back into one track - one signal goes one side, the other uses the other side, signals don't mix but use the same frequency - very efficient, faster, a lot more gets done on the same freq.
+Very very non technical explaination but general idea is there.